Lisa Olivera

 Lauren is a Registered Psychotherapist with the College of Registered Psychotherapists of Ontario (CRPO).
 My passion for working with people comes from a deep curiosity about what drives us, how we evolve, and the impact of the people and experiences around us.

 My journey to becoming a therapist took a bit of a scenic route.
-I’ve dedicated myself to learning and growing through both education and practical experience.

 After navigating our own fertility challenges, my partner and I are now proud foster/adoptive parents, which comes with it’s own boat of challenges and deep fulfillment.
+This experience has increased my understanding of navigating the complex systems and the toll these experiences can take on your own well-being.